AngleProtocol/angle-docs/guides/app-guides/borrow-ageur.md

 4. Enter the amount of stablecoins you want to borrow in the second input.
 A summary of the changes on your vault and wallet will be displayed on the right.
 5. Add the actions to go to the next step.
 You will find a summary of your transaction.
 You can then click on `Send` to send your transaction.
+You will need to approve your tokens first, and do it twice when using ETH or stETH.

 ![Add/borrow agEUR](../../.gitbook/assets/add-borrow.png)
 ![Confirm tx borrow agEUR](../../.gitbook/assets/confirm-tx-borrow.png)